Elyan-Gruau/Gwen/README.md

 - [ ] Add light mode / dark mode switch, auto select from the os
 - [ ] Lazyload each route.
 - [ ] Add auto token refresh
+- [ ] Prevent user from joining the matchmaking queue if the deck is not SAVED & valid
+- [ ] Move the deck validation to the backend

 ## Utilisation de l'IA dans le projet